Specifying Run Settings

 10 is the user ID of the user account.

 You can specify shell commands to run before the application is started and after it is quit.
-For example, enter the following commands to unlock the screen and to switch to the user account
+For example, enter the following commands into Pre-launch on-device shell commands to unlock the screen and to switch to the user account

 10 on the device before running the application: